Contact Us Today

 Navigating these relief provisions demands meticulous paperwork, persuasive advocacy, and a keen understanding of court culture in each county.

 Some defendants fixate on the headline charge—grand larceny, assault, DWI—without understanding that the grade of that charge dictates everything from bail decisions to plea-bargain leverage.
-As a defense lawyer who has handled thousands of cases across Long Island and New York City over more than three decades, I weigh each factor:
+As a defense lawyer who has handled thousands of cases across Long Island and New York City over 31+ years (31+ years), I weigh each factor:

 Often, success means persuading the prosecution or a judge to re-classify a borderline felony as a misdemeanor, or a misdemeanor as a mere violation.
 That single step down can preserve your career, immigration status, or even your child-custody rights.